magwhyr/lossystuff/README.md

 * ~~HDMI extender~~
   * https://www.amazon.com/gp/product/B001K38Z2G/
   * Not providing a port for HDMI after all.
 It doesn't work anyways with the PiTFT.
+    * but, it does now when using the fbcp, but still not providing an HDMI port anyway.
 * Mini Fan
   * https://www.adafruit.com/product/3368
 * ADS1115 16-Bit ADC - 4 Channel with Programmable Gain Amplifier